jdp1ps/oscar-econvention-sync/README.md

 1. econvention_raw_data.json
 2. oscar_expected_data.json

-These files are used to simulate real eConvention input and expected OSCAR output.
+These files are used to simulate E-convention input and expected OSCAR output.